jenniferchen11/task-organizer/README.md

 # task-organizer
-A native app built using React that enables users to manage their tasks.
+A native app built using React Native that enables users to manage their tasks.
 The app enables users to type in the tasks that they need to do, organize the tasks, delete tasks, and check them off when completed.